kourgeorge/prompt-sentinel/docs/detectors.md

 # Use the detector in your LLM pipeline
 ```

+For more details on creating custom detectors, refer to the [Custom Prompts](custom_prompts.html) page.

 ### Custom Detectors

 You can implement your own secret detectors by extending the `SecretDetector` abstract base class.
 Check out the provided implementations in the `sentinel_detectors` module for guidance.
+`